 BMW Makes Noise When Braking

-If your BMW is making a noise when braking, the most probable cause is worn brake pads.
+Suppose your BMW makes a noise when braking; the most probable cause is worn brake pads.
 You should also note the brake pad warning message on the iDrive screen.

 BMW Makes Noise When Unlocking